e-qualizer/algos/README.md

-# algos
+# Java Algorithms Practice

-# Java Algorithms Practice  A collection of classic algorithms implemented in Java.   ## Contents: - Data Structures - Sorting Algorithms - Searching Algorithms - Graph Algorithms - Dynamic Programming  Each algorithm includes implementation, unit tests.
-Contributions and feedback welcome!
+This repository contains implementations of classic algorithms and data structures in Java.
+It serves as a learning resource for computer science students and a reference for coding interview preparation.